najla23/Amyloid-Fibril-to-Ionic-microenvironments/README.md

 DOI: https://doi.org/10.26434/chemrxiv-2026-skt9d

 The project investigates the thermodynamic stability of amyloid-forming peptides as they transition from an ordered crystalline fibril state into solvated ionic environments, using a combination of molecular dynamics simulations, nonequilibrium free-energy methods, and quantum chemical calculations.

+The project has been supported by financial support from the Sven och Lilly Lawskis Fond för Naturvetenskaplig Forskning (Grant No. N2025-0023).

 ----------------------------------
 In this work, we introduce a free-energy framework that explicitly tracks peptide detachment from amyloid crystals into solution.
 The approach combines: